OpenLiberty/ci.docker/README.md

 * `KEYSTORE_REQUIRED`
   *  Description: Enables keystore element, which holds the key that is required to make an SSL connection.
   *  XML Snippet Location: [keystore.xml](/common/helpers/build/configuration_snippets/keystore.xml)
-  *  Note: Keystore password and security certificate will be generated if users do not provide their own.
-The user provided keystore.xml (with defined password) and certificate can be applied using the following commands inside of their Dockerfile:
+  *  Note: Keystore password and security certificate will be generated if you do not provide your own.
+You can provide keystore.xml (with defined password) and certificate using the following instructions inside your Dockerfile:
      ```dockerfile
      COPY --chown=1001:0 keystore.xml /config/configDropins/overrides
      COPY --chown=1001:0 <certificate> /output/resources/security/